haskell/hackage-security/README.md

 ##### Package specific metadata

-Version 1.0 of package `Foo` will be stored in `/Foo/1.0`.
-This directory will contain a single metadata file `/Foo/1.0/targets.json` containing the hash and size of the package tarball:
+Version 1.0 of package `Foo` will be stored in ``/package/Foo-1.0` (see [Footnote: Paths](#paths)).
+This directory will contain a single metadata file `/package/Foo-1.0/targets.json` containing the hash and size of the package
+tarball:

 ``` javascript
 { "signed" : {